dddrrreee/cs140e-22win/labs/7-device-interrupts/README.md

 to the loopback pin as well and then measure when these occur.

 ------------------------------------------------------------------------
-### Part 3: use the vector register: 3-vector-base
+### Part 1: use the vector register: 1-vector-base

 For this you'll do some simple tricks to speed up your interrupt code and make it more flexble:

+You'll write the inline assembly to set the vector base.
+See:
+  - 3-121 in `../../docs/arm1176.pdf`

+What to do:
+  - You only have to modify `1-vector-base/vector-base.h`
+  - There are two tests (you have to modify the makefile to run each).
+  - When the tests pass, move the `vector-base.h` file to `libpi/src` and make sure they still work.

-  1. Implement the routines in `3-vector-base/vector-base.h`.
-The driver in that directory should show a speedup and complete correctly.
+  - The test `0-test-vector-base.c` should should show a speedup and complete correctly.

   2. Make your own: `libpi/src/int-init-reg.c` that implements the
      routine: